-Comparative and global social policy, productive and protective dimensions of welfare, politics and policies of welfare state reform, partisan and new/historical institutional theory, social development, child well-being, pooled time series cross section analysis, qualitative comparative historical analysis.
+Comparative and global social policy analysis, productive and protective dimensions of welfare policy, politics and policies of welfare state reform, working family support and child well-being, partisan and new/historical institutional theory, pooled time series cross section analysis, qualitative comparative analysis, comparative historical analysis.

 Since 2017, Evelyn Addae, Assessing Associations Between Social Determinants of Health and Adolescents’ Well-Being (MPhil)

 2014-2018, Hyungyung Moon, Tracing the Process of Institutional Change: The Case of the National Pension Scheme Reforms in South Korea (PhD)